NIEM/NIEM.github.io/niem-releases/index.md

 - An updated version of the
   [NIEM Naming and Design Rules](https://github.com/NIEM/NIEM-NDR), which describes how NIEM schemas are constructed, and what NIEM data means.

+  The rules from the NDR are reflected in the [Conformance Testing Assistance (ConTesA) for NIEM](https://tools.niem.gov/contesa/), which includes rules from the NDR v3 and current drafts of the NDR v4.

 - An updated
   [Code Lists Specification](https://github.com/NIEM/NIEM-Code-Lists-Spec),